NBIA06019U Protein Science C (ProtSciC)

 - Describe and understand details of the chemical and physical properties, reactivity and experimental analysis of amino acids, both in isolation and in the context of protein structure

-- Explain and describe methods for the determination of protein topology and fold
+- Explain and describe methods for the determination of protein structures

-- Describe the basic methods and principles of NMR regarding application for protein characterization
+- Describe the basic methods and principles of NMR including its application for protein characterization

 - Describe and understand basic principles in small-angle X-ray scattering

-- Understand the principles for cryo-electron microscopy for protein structure analysis
+- Explain the principles of cryo-electron microscopy and how it is applied in protein structure analysis

 - Understand and describe intrinsically disordered proteins in terms of biophysical properties and functional advantages